orbital89/esp2866_12F/index.md

 Then congrats, the device is in flash mode and is waiting for that shiny new firmware.
 You can now let go of the button.
 (The ESP will remain in this flash mode until it reboots)

 You can now either flash your own .ino, or use the example below.
-This example will turn the ESP into a wifi point, allow you to connect to it and view the temperature readout from the 1 wire sensor on the breadboard.
+This example will connect the ESP to your wifi network and allow you to connect to it to view the temperature readout from the 1 wire sensor on the breadboard.

 In order to push this new firmware we need to make sure your Ardunio setup has firstly, the ESP support files and secondly you need to add the OneWire library..